CuriousWiggles/Cryptocurrency-price-prediction-using-Deep-Learning/README.md

 #Project Overview

-# Cryptocurrency Price Prediction Using LSTM Models
+# Cryptocurrency Price Prediction Using Deep Learning

 This project implements Long Short-Term Memory (LSTM) neural networks to predict the closing prices of three cryptocurrencies: Bitcoin (BTC), Solana (SOL), and XRP.
 The models are built using Python and the TensorFlow/Keras library, leveraging historical data to forecast future prices.